-Although this article is focused on higher education, the case for captioning could well apply to all education where videos are part of the delivery method.
-“The Case for Captioned Lectures in Australian Higher Education” concludes that for various reasons, captioning should now be considered mainstream so that more students can benefit, not just students with hearing loss.
-The article requires institutional access or is available for purchase.
-But the abstract below is a great synopsis as it gives the bottom line.
+Although this article is focused on higher education, the case for mainstreaming captioning could well apply to all education where videos are part of the delivery method.
+“The Case for Captioned Lectures in Australian Higher Education” concludes that for various reasons, captioning should now be considered mainstream.
+More students can benefit, not just students with hearing loss.
+The article requires institutional access for a free read, or go to Researchgate and request a full text.

 This article provides a case for the benefits of captioning recorded lecture content in the Australian higher education sector.
 While online lecture captioning has traditionally been provided on a case-by-case basis to help students who are deaf or hard of hearing, this paper argues for a mainstream approach in order to benefit a range of student groups both with and without disability.
 It begins with some background on the regulation and technology context for captioning in higher education and online learning in Australia.

 This is followed by a review of the current literature on the benefits of captioning to a wide range of students both disabled and non-disabled, the perceived barriers to captioning, and how the increasing internationalisation of the university context effects captioning options, both culturally and commercially.
 The paper concludes by suggesting that it may be inevitable that all recorded lecture content will need to be captioned in the future and highlights the potential benefits to Australian universities to move quickly to embrace this existing technology.”